 - Research articles will be evaluated by double-blind peer review.
-Research articles should: - Contain original research or scholarship. - Not be under consideration by any other publication. - Be between 3000-6000 words in length (inclusive of abstract, keywords, title, references, and bios).
-If images are included, please note that the page count should not exceed 15 pages (400 words per page, 1 to 4 images per page). - Include a title, abstract (maximum 150 words), 6-8 keywords, and references formatted in Intellect's modified Harvard style. - Be written in a clear and concise style. - Notes from the field will be evaluated by double-blind peer review and will adhere to the conventions for articles outlined above.
-However, articles in this section will be more focussed on practitioner or client experience within the field and will allow for a range of creative reporting.
+Research articles should: - o Contain original research or scholarship. - Not be under consideration by any other publication.

+- Be between 3000-6000 words in length (inclusive of abstract, keywords, title, references and bios).
+If images are included, please note that the page count should not exceed 15 pages (400 words per page, 1 to 4 images per page). - Include a title, abstract (maximum 150 words), 6-8 keywords, and references formatted in Intellect's modified Harvard style - Include a Funding statement, including funder name and grant number (if applicable). - Include an Ethical Statement and Conflict of Interest Statement (if applicable).
+Generic copy will be input for authors who have nothing to declare. - Be written in a clear and concise style. - Notes from the field will be evaluated by doubleblind peer review and will adhere to the conventions for articles outlined above.
+However, articles in this section will be more focused on practitioner or client experience within the field and will allow for a range of creative reporting.
 These articles will tend to be more descriptive than research articles and should also refer to theory but are not necessarily reporting on designed research projects.
 Notes from the field articles should: - Be between 3000-4500 words in length (inclusive of abstract, keywords, title, references, and bios).
-If images are included, please note that the page count should not exceed 11.25 pages (400 words per page, 1 to 4 images per page). - Include a title, abstract (maximum 150 words), 6-8 keywords, and references formatted in Intellect's modified Harvard style. - Not be under consideration by any other publication. - Visual essays will be evaluated by double-blind peer review.
-Visual essays are a sequence of images accompanied by limited words to tell a story, argue a position, explain a concept, illustrate a problem, and outline or document a process.
+If images are included, please note that the page count should not exceed 11.25 pages (400 words per page, 1 to 4 images per page). - Include a title, abstract (maximum 150 words), 6-8 keywords, and references formatted in Intellect's modified Harvard style. - Include a Funding statement, including funder name and grant number (if applicable). - Include an Ethical Statement and Conflict of Interest Statement (if applicable).
+Generic copy will be input for authors who have nothing to declare. - Not be under consideration by any other publication. - Visual essays will be evaluated by double-blind peer review.
+Visual essays are a sequence of images accompanied by limited words to tell a story, argue a position, explain a concept, illustrate a problem and outline or document a process.
 This medium facilitates art-based research which is empirical or observable.
-Visual essays represent the visual equivalence of between 3000-4000 words in length (inclusive of abstract, keywords, title, references, and bios).
+Visual essays represent the visual equivalence of between 3000-4000 words in length (inclusive of abstract, keywords, title, references and bios).
 In using images, please note that the page count should not exceed 10 pages (approximates to 400 words per page, 1 to 4 images per page).
 Note that not all images may be reproduced in colour owing to quotas, therefore please indicate if it is essential for particular images to be printed in colour.
 The submission should not be under consideration by any other publication.
 See other format guidance relating to cognate key elements to be included in submissions.